 - Excellent at grabbing shorter hair

 - Ideal for working in smaller sections and areas like underarms, and facial, Brazilian, and bikini waxing

-- It can be applied twice on the same spot when necessary
+- Can be applied twice on the same spot when necessary

-- It can be applied thicker than soft wax
+- Can be applied thicker than soft wax

 Stripless hard wax comes in its own subcategories of polymer film hard wax and non-polymer blends.
 A polymer blend is an elastic film wax is made with polymers that act as a buffer on the skin and comes in hard wax beads and tablets, while non-polymer is made without resins, has a quicker setting time, and comes in only tablet form.
 Both formulas are gentle on the skin and suitable for full body waxing.